 As their organisation increases, so does the sophistication and success rate of their attacks.
 And the payload that’s making headlines and keeping business up at night (with good reason) is ransomware.

 Ransomware is a rapidly growing problem, and criminals are increasingly turning to others within the hacker community to buy access into corporate networks.
 A successful ransomware attack can be highly lucrative for a criminal gang, so it’s no surprise how popular they are.

 It works like any other online marketplace (albeit on the dark web) – where vendors can advertise and sell their malware.
 This means we often see multiple criminal gangs using the same malware payloads for ransomware.
 It’s time IT leaders paid some serious attention to how ransomware is being delivered into their organisations.

 Delivering ransomware through phishing

-These phishing attacks target the human layer – so an organization’s defenses need to focus on the human layer too.
-Egress Defend is an intelligent anti-phishing solution that uses machine learning to analyze both the content and context of all inbound emails, giving users an educational traffic-light system that alerts them to phishing attacks in real time.
+These phishing attacks target the human layer – so an organisation’s defences need to focus on the human layer too.
+Egress Defend is an intelligent anti-phishing solution that uses machine learning to analyse both the content and context of all inbound emails, giving users an educational traffic-light system that alerts them to phishing attacks in real time.